Our Therapies

 What services do you provide at Little Window?

-Little Window is a holistic psychology practice in Brisbane (Greenslopes) that provides counselling to adults, couples, adolescents, children and families.
-We have highly skilled and compassionate therapists who have experience working across a broad range of issues including but not limited to anxiety, depression, grief and loss, women's issues, men’s issues, relationships, adolescent counselling, parenting and children, trauma, and sex, sexuality and gender-related issues.
+Little Window is a holistic psychology practice in Brisbane (Yeronga) that provides counselling to adults, couples, adolescents, children and families.
+We have highly skilled and compassionate therapists who have experience working across a broad range of issues including but not limited to anxiety, depression, grief and loss, women's issues, men’s issues, relationships, adolescent counselling, parenting and children, couples work, trauma, and sex, sexuality and gender-related issues.
 We also offer clinical supervision and self-care support to other therapy and wellness professionals.

 The therapists at Little Window work from a humanistic, person-centred, and relational framework, meaning that a genuine, empathic and accepting relationship between you and your therapist is formed, with the belief that you have the capacity to fulfill your own potential.